Pittsburgh synagogue massacre provokes outrage, anger and calls to action

 "We cannot continue down this path -- something must change,” his statement read.
 “Certainly, our loose gun laws are to blame, but we are also dealing with a much more insidious problem.
 Access to online cesspools of racial and religious hatred comes too easily today, and too often, political leaders are trading in the kind divisive rhetoric that caused people to fear those that look, or worship differently than them, and then act on those fears.”

-Fox News' Jeffrey Rubin contributed to this report.
+Fox News' Jeffrey Rubin and Paulina Dedaj contributed to this report.